lsprado/ProjetoDemo/README.md

 5. Run the application press F5

-# Publishing the app to Azure
+# Publishing the app to Azure Web App

 If you want to publish this application to Azure using GitHub actions, follow these steps